jasongitmail/super-sitemap/README.md

 Create a `robots.txt` so search engines know where to find your sitemap.

-You can either create a file at `/static/robots.txt` or a route at `/src/routes/robots.txt/+server.ts` if you want to get the origin from your env, which is common.
+You can create it at `/static/robots.txt`:

 ```text
 # /static/robots.txt